fancompute/angler/README.md

 `eta=0.5` is the bias of the projection towards vacuum (if > 0.5, will be more likely to give vacuum structures.)

 Specific parameters of the nonlinear solver can be changed with the optimization initialization as well.
-See `rainbowfish/optimization.py` for more details.
+See `angler/optimization.py` for more details.

-With the `optimization` defined, `rainbowfish` will automatically use autograd to compute the partial derivatives of `J` with respect to the fields and solve the corresponding adjoint problems.
+With the `optimization` defined, `angler` will automatically use autograd to compute the partial derivatives of `J` with respect to the fields and solve the corresponding adjoint problems.
 The gradient of `J` with respect to the design parameters (representing the relative permittivity) may then be simply computed and stored during optimization.

 To check these derivatives against direct numerical approximations: